 Keep in mind, when you stream to a CDN, that is, after the Helo has encoded the video, the CDN may transcode your media further, so your image may take another hit in quality.
 Thus, it’s best practice to always test what the end signal looks like before going live.As a side note, and while it’s not aesthetic, the unit will get hot while recording and streaming.
 There is no fan, so the unit dissipates heat through the chassis….don’t freak out.

-5. Who should use it?
+5. Who should use the Helo?

 Portable switching devices like the TriCaster by Newtek are fantastic.
-But in addition to the switching, audio mixing, and graphic capabilities, they often are handling recording and streaming as well.
+But in addition to the switching, audio mixing, and graphics capabilities, they often are handling recording and streaming as well.
 This is a lot to burden 1 machine with.
 I like to spread out the points of failure if possible, and the Helo helps with that.

 The Helo is also a hardware encoder, rather than the software encoder that portable switchers or software switchers use, and hardware encoders traditionally mean better visual quality – and less potential for hiccups due to a computer system and it’s OS and everything else that the computer is doing.

 The small footprint of the unit also makes it portable and lightweight for the aforementioned remote broadcasts.
-For sporting events and gamers, the larger frame size of 1080 and the progressive 60 frames ensure you’re getting as much info per frame as possible without compromising.Lastly, and something many users overlook, is the value of support.
+For sporting events and gamers, the larger frame size of 1080 and the progressive 60 frames ensure you’re getting as much info per frame as possible without compromising.Lastly, and something many users overlook is the value of support.

-For years, AJA has had world class support, and knowledge of not just their products, but how their product fits into typical workflows.
+For years, AJA has had world-class support, and knowledge of not just their products, but how their product fits into typical workflows.
 It’s important to have that backup behind you when you jump into new gear.
 It’s also great for folks who handle events that need to be streamed but may not have uber technical people at the event.
 Churches and schools are a great example.
 The hard buttons on the front make it totally simple to operate.

-Have more workflow questions on the webseries?
+Have more workflow questions on the web series?
 Maybe some improvements?
 Ask me in the Comments section.
 Also, please subscribe and share this tech goodness with the rest of your techie friends.

 Until the next episode: learn more, do more.